 Just short of 70 years old, Jared Flagg left his estate to his wealthy and better-known brother Edward, who was a highly regarded architect and landlord in New York City.
-The Flaggs were relatives of Cornelius Vanderbilt, and Vanderbilt money had paid for Edward's education and launched him as a successful architect.
-At the time he died, Edward was a major landowner on Staten Island and, his obituary noted, had the design of the Corcoran Gallery of Art in Washington, D.C. among his notable credits.
+His niece married Cornelius Vanderbilt, and Vanderbilt money had paid for Edward’s education and launched him as a successful architect.
+At the time he died, Edward was a major landowner on Staten Island and, his obituary noted, had the design of the Corcoran Gallery of Art in Washington, D.C., among his notable credits.

 Flagg agreed, and he ran a small notice in the newspapers advertising his “no down payment” furniture plan.
 He was quickly overwhelmed with customers.
 With his cash in short supply, Flagg initially had to borrow money to keep the system going.
 But over time, as his customers grew and began making payments, he began grinding out a profit.
 One hundred of his Flagg Flats generated $400 per week in profits.
 By 1894, the city was awash in Flagg Flats and Flagg had contracts with all the major furniture stores in the city.

 As other companies caught onto the “no money down” plan, profits became harder to get.
 So Flagg tweaked his approach.
 He began accepting payment from the furniture companies in furnishings rather than cash.
 He would buy apartments using a mortgage, furnish them and rent them.
 This evolution made Flagg a large landlord and at one time he had 480 Flagg Flats.